VladimirP944/VladimirP944/README.md

 # Hi there 👋 I'm Vlad!

 I am a junior Full Stack Developer.
-Fresh out from the best IT bootcamp in Romania, that is Codecool.
+Fresh out from the best IT bootcamp in Romania, that is Codecool. <br>
 I spent an entire year(2021 - 2022) learning how to code and thanks to Codecool i became proficient in many technologies.
 Over the past year i worked in teams and also on solo projects and became comfortable working with Java, Spring Framework, Python, Javascript, React, CSS, Postgresql, Docker, Git and then some.
-I developed a strong sense of the OOP concepts and principles and always cared about having a clean code (easy to read == easy to maintain) 😁 .
+<br>I developed a strong sense of the OOP concepts and principles and always cared about having a clean code (easy to read == easy to maintain) 😁 .
-My main projects are here, i will be happy to talk about them if given the chance.
+<br>My main projects are here, i will be happy to talk about them if given the chance.
 I want to be honest, i still have technologies to learn and skills to master, one year of intense learning (mostly coding 6-8h/day), created my foundation for this career but my aim is high and i am eager to learn more.

 Thank you !